-Know the similarities and differences in the faculty series at UCSF, the criteria for moving through the faculty ranks, and how to succeed at UCSF in all series and ranks.
+Gain knowledge about the similarities and differences among the faculty series at UCSF, the criteria for moving through the faculty ranks, and how to succeed at UCSF in all series and ranks.

-Presenters: Brian Alldredge, Renee Binder, Elena Fuentes-Afflick, Paul Garcia, Peter Sargent
+Presenters: Brian Alldredge, Ann Bolger, Shari Dworkin, Paul Garcia, Tom Kearney, Peter Sargent

 Presenter: Cynthia Lynch Leathers

 - Managing Your Research Career — Behavioral and Clinical Sciences

 Learn from experienced faculty about enhancing your research career, including, staffing your research team, publishing your research, and balancing research with other academic demands (teaching and service).